contracourse/blogpage/content/docs/bart.md

 effectiveness of BART. bartMachine provides some interesting diagnostic features which I will describe later.
 I have gathered monthly economic data from FRED in order to forecast the SPY.
 I’m trying to develop a model for predicting the SPY based on some underlying economic data.
-Finally, I will compare the BART algorithm with the most common gradient boosting algorithm.
 My dataset can be seen as below starting from 2001 till end of 2022; the SPY is the predictive variable \\(\hat{y}\\) with the remaining independent variables \\(x\\).